 In general, the stronger the product and the longer the contact, the whiter the teeth will be.
 But the teeth are also likely to be more sensitive afterwards.
 The use of light or heat to enhance the effect of the bleach appears to have a greater whitening effect than bleach alone.
 But some of this extra effect appears to result from dehydration of the tooth, and the colour will darken slightly as the tooth rehydrates.

 You may need more than one treatment

-Most whitening products (except toothpastes) will contain peroxides, such as urea peroxide or carbamide peroxide.
-This breaks down to hydrogen peroxide (10% carbamide peroxide releases 3.5% hydrogen peroxide in the presence of water) which chemically bleaches both surface stains and the tooth itself.
+Most whitening products (except toothpastes) contain peroxides, such as urea peroxide or carbamide peroxide.
+This breaks down to hydrogen peroxide (10% carbamide peroxide releases 3.5% hydrogen peroxide in the presence of water), which chemically bleaches both surface stains and the tooth itself.
 At a high enough concentration, peroxides can whiten teeth so that they're lighter than your natural colour.

 - the bleaching chemical

 - a light to accelerate the process (some kits)

 - remineralising gel or paste to reduce sensitivity (some kits).